Data destruction

 Shredded to DIN 66399 H-5.
 You receive a Certificate of Destruction with all serial numbers on it.

 Also clearing backup tapes or USB sticks?
 Read clearing backup tapes and LTO and disposing of USB sticks and memory cards.
-A complete overview of data media is on data destruction.
+All six material categories of the standard are on data destruction.

 Proof